Qovery/documentation/website/guides/tutorial/migrate-your-application-from-heroku-to-aws.md

 Migrate PostgreSQL data

-There are multiple paths you could take to migrate your data from Heroku Postgres to Qovery.
+There are multiple paths you could take to migrate your data from Heroku Postgres to AWS.
-For production usage for the shortest downtime you would probably want to configure Qovery PostgreSQL as a replica to the database on Heroku, and making it the primary instance after migration.
+For production usage for the shortest downtime you would probably want to configure PostgreSQL as a replica to the database on Heroku, and making it the primary instance after migration.
 Heroku does not support this in its free tier, so for the purpose of the example, we take a simpler path and use different tools to migrate the data.